 Firefox protects you from attacks by blocking potentially harmful, insecure content on web pages that are supposed to be secure.
-Keep reading to learn more about mixed content and how to tell when Firefox has blocked it.
+Keep reading to learn more about mixed content and how to tell if Firefox has blocked it.

 Table of Contents